jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 * The trick is, *you* don't, the *class* does

-* Ideally, we want our constructors to be simple and single purposed
+* Ideally, constructors should be simple and serve a single purposed

     * Like setting fields

 * But if we start having constructors read files, parse large strings, etc., we're starting to break this principle

 * The alternative is to create static *factory* methods

     * e.g. ``public static Maze fromFile(String mazeFile)``

 * The factory method does the heavy lifting, and then creates and returns a new ``Maze`` instance
 * Long story short, you will **not** be making a ``Maze`` like this

     * ``Maze myMaze = newMaze(x, y, z);``

-* Instead, you will make your maze my getting the class to do it like this
+* Instead, you will make your maze by getting the class to do it like this

     * ``Maze myMaze = Maze.fromFile(someFile);``